 There may be no worse feeling than feeling insecure or in danger, whether that be a fear for one’s life, financial trouble, or lying in the path of a storm.
-With a number of safety criteria in mind, however, New England appears idyllic.
+With a number of safety criteria in mind, however, the New England region of the United States appears idyllic.
 Most of New England's urban and rural areas alike have low crime rates.
 Furthermore, the region is not as prone to many types of natural disasters as are other areas of the U.S., it is home to some of the nation's finest educational institutions, and sees some of the highest median incomes and quality of life measures of anywhere else in the country.

-4. Defining Parameters of Safety
+4. Defining Parameters on Safety

-The safest states to live in the United States are characterized by rates of violence and crime well below national norms.
-Considerations for workplace safety, home and community stability, emergency preparedness, road safety, and financial security are also important parts of such considerations.
-Standards of safety should include rates of crime, traffic accidents, employer insurance coverage, and threats from climatic disasters.
+It is difficult to define the overall safety of a state by numbers alone, and numeric ratings should always be looked at in a critical matter.
+Considerations for workplace safety, home and community stability, emergency preparedness, road safety, and financial security can all also play a role in a state's overall safety, as can rates of traffic accidents, employer insurance coverage, and threats from climatic disasters.
 Furthermore, when looking at safety with a larger scope, it is also wise to look at the cost of living, education standards, healthcare costs, and tax burden, as these indirect factors are often closely correlated with the more direct ones.

-3. New England Leads the Way
+3. The Safest States in the US - New England Leads the Way

 1. Environments Conducive to General Safety